-Scan the Manual Trigger - Normal code to require that the scan trigger be pressed to read.
-When in manual trigger mode, the scanner scans until a barcode is read, or until the scan trigger is released.
+When in manual trigger mode, the scanner scans until a barcode is read, or until the trigger is released.
 Two modes are available, Normal and Enhanced.
 Normal mode offers good scan speed and the longest working ranges (depth of field).
 Enhanced mode will give you the highest possible scan speed but slightly less range than Normal mode.
 Enhanced mode is best used when you require a very fast scan speed and don't require a long working range.
+Default = Manual Trigger-Normal.